LukeShead/Networking/README.md

 ### Designing the system
 When designing the network, each system was taken and put into a position that could be used in order to meet the given specification, With the 8 different systems, 6 being computers and the other 2 being servers, they all required to have a unique IP address in order to allow the others to connect with it.
 As well as this they all required to be able to run through a switch and router to connect two different LAN’s.

 When looking at the specification of the network, I decided to use a star type network as it was the most commonly used network type of this kind of task, by having a star network it is able to keep a strong connection to the switch, as well as this it is able to look neat and organised if anything is to be done.
+When using it cabling, I decided to use copper straight through, this was to make sure that it was the easiest and simplest to understand and identify where connections were made, however do routers have to be connected by a serial DTE, this was because it is a long range connection of two LAN's.

 ### How the design helped ne
 I planned and designed the network on draw.io; this is because there are many different tools that can be used in order to successfully re-create the look for what the network will look like.
 Using this design helped me create a working network as I was able to plan how the connections would work from the start of the development, it also meant that I could use it as a reference if I needed to be reminded of what the network was meant to look like and was able to work off it because of that.